Vilja Bli

 Vilja Bli (Wanting to Become) is the debut studio album by Swedish singer Oskar Linnros after leaving the group Snook.
 The album was released on June 9, 2010, in Sweden.
 So far four singles have been released, "Ack, Sundbyberg", "Från och med Du", "25" and "Genom eld".
 The entire album was written, played and produced by Oskar Linnros.

 Reception

-Initial response to Vilja Bli was positive.
-The album received very good reviews and influential music journalist Jan Gradvall wrote that the album "is one of the most complete and hit-filled Swedish debut album I have heard".
-He also compared Linnros' songwriting abilities to those of Tomas Ledin, Magnus Uggla and Björn Skifs, artists that were all extremely popular in Scandinavia during the late 80s and early 90s.
+Initial response to Vilja bli was positive.
+The album received positive reviews and music journalist Jan Gradvall wrote that the album "is one of the most complete and hit-filled Swedish debut albums I have heard".
+He also compared Linnros' songwriting abilities to those of Tomas Ledin, Magnus Uggla and Björn Skifs, artists that all were popular in Scandinavia during the late 80s and early 90s.
 At the Swedish website Kritiker.se, similar to Metacritic, the album received an average score of 3,7 out of 5 possible, based on 24 reviews.
-On September 1, 2010, Linnros won two Rockbjörn awards, one for the album featured song "Från och med Du" in the category "Swedish Song of the Year", and one in the category "Breakthrough of the Year".
+On September 1, 2010, Linnros won two Rockbjörnen awards, one for the album featured song "Från och med Du" in the category "Swedish Song of the Year", and one in the category "Breakthrough of the Year".